izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

 Mint
 ================================

-here, we provide a simple example for creating a new liquidity
+In this section, we provide a simple example for creating a new liquidity position.
+Notice the liquidity position is a NFT.

 The full example code of this chapter can be spotted `here <https://github.com/izumiFinance/izumi-iZiSwap-sdk/blob/main/example/liquidityManager/mint.ts>`_.

-1. some imports
+1. Some imports
 ---------------

 .. code-block:: typescript
     :linenos:

-    import {BaseChain, ChainId, initialChainTable, PriceRoundingType} from 'iziswap-sdk/lib/base/types' import {privateKey} from '../../.secret'
     import Web3 from 'web3';
+    import { BigNumber } from 'bignumber.js'
+    import { privateKey } from '../../.secret'
+    import { BaseChain, ChainId, initialChainTable, PriceRoundingType } from 'iziswap-sdk/lib/base/types'
     import { getPointDelta, getPoolContract, getPoolState } from 'iziswap-sdk/lib/pool/funcs';
     import { getPoolAddress, getLiquidityManagerContract } from 'iziswap-sdk/lib/liquidityManager/view';
     import { amount2Decimal, fetchToken } from 'iziswap-sdk/lib/base/token/token';
     import { pointDeltaRoundingDown, pointDeltaRoundingUp, priceDecimal2Point } from 'iziswap-sdk/lib/base/price';
-    import { BigNumber } from 'bignumber.js'
     import { calciZiLiquidityAmountDesired } from 'iziswap-sdk/lib/liquidityManager/calc';
     import { getMintCall } from 'iziswap-sdk/lib/liquidityManager/liquidity';

-the detail of these imports can be viewed in following content
+Detail of these imports can be viewed in the following content.

 .. _base_obj_mint:

-2. specify which chain, rpc url, web3, and account
+2. Specify chain, rpc, web3, and account
 --------------------------------------------------

 .. code-block:: typescript